SeveringHams/HomebrewSolitaire2/README.md

 # Homebrew Solitaire (Android 4.4+)

-Homebrew Solitaire is a free, open-source, ad-free, highly customizable solitaire app for Android.
+~~Homebrew Solitaire is a free, open-source, ad-free, highly customizable solitaire app for Android.~~

-This is built on older dependencies for compatibility.
+~~This is built on older dependencies for compatibility.~~

-For the version built on newer dependencies, see [Homebrew Solitaire (Android 11+)](https://github.com/SeveringHams/HomebrewSolitaire)
+~~For the version built on newer dependencies, see [Homebrew Solitaire (Android 11+)](https://github.com/SeveringHams/HomebrewSolitaire)~~

+Currently main version in development.
+The above link leads to the abandoned version.

 ## Features